 - Meetup.com: Language exchanges, hiking groups, and professional meetups by city and interest

-- City Facebook groups: "Expats in Zurich", "English-speaking Expats in Switzerland" — quick answers to practical questions
+- City Facebook groups: "Expats in Zurich", "English-speaking Expats in Switzerland" — fast answers to practical questions

 - Your employer: Many multinationals have internal expat integration programs or buddy systems